Skip to main content

 • The instance has a public IP address.

-• You have root (or sudo) access via SSH.
+• You have root or sudo access via SSH (see Connect with SSH).

 sudo apt update && sudo apt upgrade -y